burhanuday/electron-react-boilerplate/README.md

 - Run `npm run package` to compile react, copy files and then package your app
 - A new `dist` folder will be created in the root of your project containing the executable files
 NOTE: add `--mac` to the `postpackage` script besides `--win` if you are on a mac computer

+## Project structure

+- `electron/`: Code for the main Electron process
+- `src/react/`: Code for the React renderer process
+- `src/shared/`: Code shared between React and Electron
+- `package.json`: Contains scripts for running the app in development, building it, and packaging it for production using electron-builder

 ## Contributing